Why should I replace my boat carpet?

 It’s also easier on the wallet than expensive hardwood alternatives.
 DVP is also incredibly durable so it will last a long time.
 Finally, DVP is available in a variety of wood grains and colors.
 So the next time you are looking to replace a boat carpet, consider designer vinyl planking.

-How does Seadek replace carpet?
+How does Seadek replace the carpet?

 Seadek is a self-adhesive, durable vinyl carpet that can be applied directly to fiberglass or aluminum boats.
-It’s waterproof and stains resistant with a good grip.
+It’s waterproof and stains-resistant with a good grip.
 It can be cut to size and shape for any boat.
 Seadek is easy to install and doesn’t require a professional installer.